About This Blog

 8th July 1822 the Death of Percy Bysshe Shelley

-Today we lament the tragically early death of Percy Bysshe Shelley, who drowned when his schooner sank in a sudden violent storm in the Gulf of Spezia.
+Today we lament the tragically early death of Percy Bysshe Shelley, drowned when his schooner sank in a sudden violent storm in the Gulf of La Spezia.
 He was twenty-nine years old.
-His body washed ashore ten days later and, … Continue reading
+Ten days later, his body washed ashore and, … Continue reading

 7th July 2006 the Death of Syd Barrett

-Today we pay tribute to the legendary Syd Barrett, erstwhile leader of the Pink Floyd and Psychedelic Frontiersman # 1, who quit this planet five years ago after decades of reclusive living and battles with mental illness.
+Today we salute the legendary Syd Barrett, erstwhile leader of the Pink Floyd and Psychedelic Frontiersman # 1, who quit this planet twelve years ago after decades of reclusive living and battles with mental illness.
+A true pioneering hero.
+WebRep currentVote … Continue reading

 6th July 1934 the Death of Nestor Makhno

-Today we recall the Ukrainian revolutionary leader, Nestor Makhno, who died seventy-seven years ago on this day in poverty, illness and oblivion.
-Fellow exiles who had watched Makhno drink and cough himself to death in the slums of Paris could … Continue reading
+Today we recall the Ukrainian revolutionary leader, Nestor Makhno, who died on this day in 1934 in poverty, illness and oblivion.
+Fellow exiles who’d watched Makhno drink and cough himself to death in the slums of Paris could scarcely believe … Continue reading

 1st July 1876 the Death of Mikhail Bakunin

-Today we contemplate the extraordinary life and legacy of Mikhail Bakunin, the revolutionary colossus and leading spirit of 19th-century anarchism who – one hundred and thirty-five years ago today – died in poverty and defeat at the age of sixty-two.
-Out-manoeuvred and … Continue reading
+Today we contemplate the extraordinary life and legacy of Mikhail Bakunin, the revolutionary colossus and leading spirit of 19th-century anarchism who on this day in 1876 died in poverty and defeat at the age of sixty-two.
+Out-manoeuvred and out-cast from the … Continue reading

 30th June

 No great act has as yet occurred on this date.
-Instead, we extend a raised fist in solidarity to the hundreds of thousands British workers who are today striking over planned pension cuts.
-“A wise and frugal government, which shall leave … Continue reading
+Instead, something to think about: “A wise and frugal government, which shall leave men free to regulate their own pursuits of industry and improvement, and shall not take from the … Continue reading

 28th June 1936 the Death of Alexander Berkman

-Seventy-five years ago on this day, Alexander Berkman died from a self-inflicted gunshot wound to the chest.
-Suffering from poor health and broken dreams, it was a sad and discomfiting end to the noble life of this seemingly inexorable revolutionary … Continue reading
+On this day in 1936, Alexander Berkman died from a self-inflicted gunshot wound to the chest.
+Suffering from poor health and broken dreams, it was a sad and discomfiting end to the noble life of this seemingly inexorable revolutionary who, … Continue reading

 26th June 1541 the Death of Francisco Pizarro

-Four hundred and seventy years ago, on 26th June 1541, Francisco Pizarro – Spanish conquistador and murderous subjugator of the entire Inca Empire – got his just desserts when he was assassinated by his own people.
-The old ruffian, near 70, … Continue reading
+On 26th June 1541, Francisco Pizarro – Spanish conquistador and murderous subjugator of the Inca Empire – got his just desserts when he was assassinated by his own people.
+The old ruffian, near 70, was seated at dinner with several close … Continue reading

 22nd June 1939 the Death of Benjamin Tucker

 Not with any spectacular knock-out blow did today’s subject achieve his legacy in the pantheon of American anarchist luminaries.
-He wasn’t a “propaganda-by-the-deed” antihero like Alexander Berkman; nor was he an inspiring, fiery, superstar orator like Emma Goldman.
-And despite … Continue reading
+He wasn’t a “propaganda-by-the-deed” anti-hero like Alexander Berkman; nor was he an inspiring, fiery, superstar orator like Emma Goldman.
+Despite being … Continue reading

 21st June 1877 the Molly Maguires’ Day of the Rope